-The Company applies the two-class method for calculating net (loss) income per share.
-The two-class method is an allocation of earnings between the holders of common stock and a company's participating securities.
-The Company's participating securities for the year ended December 31, 2020 include shares of common stock granted to employees in exchange for a non-recourse promissory note.
-The shares of common stock granted were treated as fully vested outstanding stock options until the promissory notes were forgiven in August of 2021 (see Note 15, "Stock-Based Compensation" for additional information).
-These awards contained the same rights to distributions declared on the Company's common stock but did not have a contractual obligation to share in the Company's losses, and as a result, the Company's net losses were not allocated to these participating securities in periods with net losses.
-Basic net (loss) income per share is computed by dividing the net (loss) income by the weighted-average number of shares of common stock outstanding for the period.
+Basic net income or loss per share is computed by dividing the net income or loss by the weighted-average number of shares of common stock outstanding for the period.
 Diluted weighted-average shares outstanding and diluted net income are adjusted based on the potential impact of dilutive securities.
 For periods in which the Company has reported net losses, diluted net loss per share is the same as basic net loss per share because dilutive shares of common stock are not assumed to have been issued if their effect is anti-dilutive.